 - This unit focuses on individual and group behaviour in organisations.
 Topics may include personality and behaviour; personal performance and stress; decision making skills; managing power, politics and conflict; team and group dynamics; gender and diversity issues; and interpersonal and group communication.

-- Students are able to (1) explain and apply contemporary evidence based organisational behaviour knowledge to real world situations; (2) apply critical thinking and diagnostic skills to analyse case studies and realistic scenarios using organisational behaviour theories and concepts; (3) develop strategic solutions to a range of individual, interpersonal, team and organisational issues in the contemporary workplace that incorporates multiple stakeholder perspectives; (4) develop strategies to improve employee performance, employee wellbeing and organisational effectiveness through effective relations with organisational stakeholders; (5) develop effective communication skills to influence and relate to multiple stakeholders across a range of business contexts; and (6) recognise, understand and identify appropriate actions to ethical dilemmas and cross cultural situations; (6) demonstrate an ability to work effectively in teams; and (7) apply leadership knowledge and skills to improve individual and organisational effectiveness.
+- Students are able to (1) explain and apply contemporary evidence based organisational behaviour knowledge to real world situations; (2) apply critical thinking and diagnostic skills to analyse case studies and realistic scenarios using organisational behaviour theories and concepts; (3) develop strategic solutions to a range of organisational behavioural challenges in the contemporary workplace that incorporates multiple stakeholder perspectives; (4) develop effective communication skills to influence and relate to multiple stakeholders across a range of business contexts; (5) recognise, understand and identify appropriate actions to ethical dilemmas and cross cultural situations; (6) demonstrate an ability to work effectively in teams; and (7) apply leadership knowledge and skills to improve individual and organisational effectiveness.

 - Indicative assessments in this unit are as follows: (1) individual activities; (2) group activities; and (3) final examination.
 Further information is available in the unit outline.